-Risk management strategy is subject to a formal strategic risk appetite statement, which sets out the degree of risk considered prudent to accept in the overall long-term interests of the club's stakeholders.
-Risk appetite and strategy are explicitly linked with the capital management objectives of the Standard Group and the nature of its mutual ownership and objectives.
+Risk management strategy is subject to a formal strategic risk appetite statement, which sets out the degree of risk considered prudent to accept in the overall long-term interests of Standard UK's stakeholders.
+The risk appetite and strategy of Standard UK is explicitly linked with the capital management objectives of the Standard Group, given its mutual ownership and ethos.